Climacrux/docs.cdrplatform.com/src/pages/docs/getting-started.md

 {% quick-link title="Open API schema" icon="plugins" href="/docs/open-api-schema" description="Access a Swagger or Redoc UI to browse our API powered by the OpenAPI specification." /%}

+{% quick-link title="Get an API key" icon="theming" href="https://api.cdrplatform.com/org/settings/api-keys/" description="To make requests you will need an API key.
+Generate test and production keys under your settings section." /%}

 {% /quick-links %}

 ---